Sign In

 Scoring Metrics

-The sealer's total score in the dry food test is based on two sub-scores: suction strength (weighted at 70%) and cycle time (30%).
+The sealer's total score in Max Strength test is based on two sub-scores: Suction strength (weighted at 80%) and Cycle time (20%).

 We perform the test two times for each model and record the data.
 Since there’s little to no difference in readings between the evaluated attempts (and many unofficial, rehearsal runs) across all products, we decided to mark the final score based on the better result of the two.